RobLoach/og/README_update.txt

 // $Id$

-If upgrading from before 2005-10-19
-- run update.og.php script
-- run og-update-20060206.php

-If upgrading from before 2006-02-06 and after 2005-10-19
-- only run og-update-20060116.php
+This script is safe to run from any 4.6 og prior feb 11.2006. if you ran an update script before, you might see errors on the ALTER TABLE statements.
+Those can be safely skipped.

 Note:
-- the 20060206 script outputs all its queries to the screen just for debugging. these are not errors. this is a safe update script and you can even run it many times if you were concerned that it did not run properly.
+- this script outputs all its queries to the screen just for debugging. these are not errors. this is a safe update script and you can even run it many times if you were concerned that it did not run properly.
-- if you happenned to run the 20060116 update (which is deprecated and removed from CVS), you should still run the 20060206 update.
-20060206 fixes node edit/delete for group admins